 Looking for a dating site you can trust?
 Search no more.

-One of the most important make-it-or-break-it moments in dating is your introduction when approaching someone you’re interested in getting to know.
+One of the most important make-it-or-break-it moments in dating is your introduction when approaching a person you’re interested in getting to know better.

 Since first impressions and judgments are formed within the first couple of minutes (or less) of meeting someone, your presentation during your approach is critical in ensuring that hot guy you want to strike up a conversation with reciprocates an interest.

 This means what you say, how you say it and how you posture yourself with your body language all carry a lot of weight in how the other guy is going to interpret your advances and the meanings he’ll attribute to it.